resistancecanyon/angular-swagger-client-generator/README.md

-# angular4-swagger-client-generator
+# angular-swagger-client-generator
-Angular4 API client generator from Swagger JSON specification
+Angular API client generator from Swagger JSON specification

 # Description
 This package generates a Angular 4 TypeScript classes from a Swagger v2.0 specification file.
 The code is generated using Mustache templates.